Petroleum (Hawkers) Act 1881: Subsequent developments

 A parliamentary select committee on petroleum met in 1898.
 It identified deficiencies in the law in respect of the keeping, selling, using and conveying of petroleum.
 It specifically identified that further provisions should be made for the hawking of petroleum oil and petroleum spirit.
 However, no immediate changes to the existing legislation were made.

-The Petroleum Act 1871 was repealed by the Petroleum (Consolidation) Act 1928.
+The whole act was repealed for Great Britain by section 11(4) of, and the fourth schedule to, the Petroleum Act 1926 (16 & 17 Geo.
+5. c.
+25), which came into force on 4 August 1926.

-The Petroleum (Hawkers’) Act applied to Ireland and remained a statute of the Republic of Ireland until 1972 when it was repealed by the Dangerous Substances Act 1972.
+The act applied to Ireland and remained a statute of the Republic of Ireland until 1972 when it was repealed by the Dangerous Substances Act 1972.